stanford-gps-lab/adsb-log/README.md

 ### Clone of Code ###

 If you clone the code to your computer (with `git clone https://github.com/adrnp/adsb-log.git`) you will need to make sure you add the `adsblog` directory to your MATLAB path.

+**Note:** If you plan on developing the code actively, it is recommended that you [fork the repository](https://help.github.com/en/articles/fork-a-repo).

 Follow along with MATLAB's [guide to adding a directory to the path](https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html) and make sure you add the `adsblog` directory within this repository to the MATLAB path.  **Note:** You need only add the one directory (folder) to the path.